 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you..

-A car battery is the most essential component for starting and operating your vehicle.
-It transfers electricity from the starter motor to the spark plugs, igniting the fuel in your car while still providing power to other systems.
-But some there are things that keeps draining car battery.
+A car battery is the most essential component for starting and operating your vehicle, but sometimes It transfers electricity from the starter motor to the spark plugs, igniting the fuel in your car while still providing power to other systems.

 This covers things like decorations, radios, and air conditioning.
 If your car is difficult to start or has flashing lights or a weakening alarm system, you will be able to say it’s time to replace the battery.